CKATEPTb-minecraft/MMOProfilesExtraPerms/README.md

 # How Does Its Work

-Every time a player connects to the server by selecting a profile, LuckPerms are sent to Player#attachment.
+Every time a player connects to the server by selecting a profile, LuckPerms transfer permissions to Player#attachment.